NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Thank you for your interest in working for Southwest Baptist University.
 A friendly, close-knit, Christian environment, combined with a strong benefit package, makes SBU a great place for you to invest in the lives of today's students.

 SBU offers liberal arts and selected professional degrees and is affiliated with the Missouri Baptist Convention.
 SBU provides more than 100 areas of study at the undergraduate level and more than 10 graduate degree options.
 The main SBU campus is located in Bolivar, Missouri, with additional branch campuses in Springfield, Salem, and Mountain View.
 Total enrollment is approximately 3,000 with just over 1,200 undergraduates on the Bolivar campus.

 At SBU, faculty and staff work together to see that our mission statement is lived out every day:

 Southwest Baptist University is a Christ-centered, caring academic community preparing students to be servant leaders in a global society.

 Our faculty is respected for academic excellence, but they are loved for the personal attention they give their students.
-They are committed to helping you grow mentally and spiritually.
+They are committed to helping students grow mentally and spiritually.
 Our staff supports the faculty in serving the University.

 Faculty and staff work together to make the SBU mission statement real and often join students on mission trips to spread the gospel throughout the local community and the world.